 Greater Manchester Talent Match is a Big Lottery-funded programme bringing together the private, public and voluntary sectors to support young people aged 18-24 who have not been in employment, education or training for twelve months or more and who need extra support to help them along their pathway to work.

-The Greater Manchester Talent Match partnership is led by Greater Manchester Centre for Voluntary Organisation and includes New Economy, Greater Manchester Youth Network, private sector employers (The Co-operative Group and Addleshaw Goddard), the Greater Manchester Chamber of Commerce and the Greater Manchester Skills and Employment Partnership.
+The Greater Manchester Talent Match partnership is led by Greater Manchester Centre for Voluntary Organisation and includes Greater Manchester Combined Authority, Greater Manchester Youth Network, private sector employers (The Co-operative Group and Addleshaw Goddard), the Greater Manchester Chamber of Commerce and the Greater Manchester Skills and Employment Partnership.

 Talent Match is a Big Lottery Fund £108 million investment to tackle youth unemployment in 21 areas of England.
 Greater Manchester Talent Match supports young people in the ten districts of Greater Manchester.

 As the lead partner in the Greater Manchester Talent Match partnership, GMCVO has overall responsibility for the delivery of the programme.